KaushalVasava/TestExample/README.md

 # TestExample
 It is a project in which you will learn android Testing using JUnit4, Espresso, mockito testing library.

+You will find different tests on different brances.

 # Why do I even need to “test” my code? 🤔